Top Q&As from health benefits webinar

 Funds for the health benefits program continue to grow; however, the board is noticing important changes that are affecting growth of the funds.

-The board has three proposed options outlined in the survey—all options will improve the long-term financial sustainability of health benefits.
+The board has three proposed options outlined in the webinar recording—all options will improve the long-term financial sustainability of health benefits.
 The options are intended to free up funds, which would allow for the possibility to enhance other health benefits or lower premiums in the future.

 Watch the board’s video under Learn about the engagement process to learn more about health benefits funding.